moltzaum/rock-paper-scissors/README.md

 may be acceptable, but the matchmaking at least seems incomplete without timeouts.
 Some research into the Two General's problem seems to indicate rethinking the implementaion would be a good idea.

-Regarding networking, there is also no client ID outside of the host address:port combination.
+Regarding networking, there is no client ID outside of the host address:port combination.
 As noted in the source code, this is not a good identifier because the the address and port can be spoofed.
 Liberties were taken due to the unserious nature of this prototype.

 ## Game Scenes